cap-code/wordly/README.md

 # wordly
-It is an web app were u could learn words. u could serach for a word and it will show the meaning of it. it uses wordnik API
+It is an web app were u could learn words. u could search for a word and it will show the meaning of it. it uses wordnik API
 ## How to use it
  __home__ --> it will be the home page